 The Challenge Assessment

 In early 2017, legislation was passed requiring financial advisers to hold a degree to practice.
-New financial advisers need a degree by 2019, while existing advisers need qualifications by 2026.
-If you are eligible for our Challenge Assessment, you can also gain credit for your existing knowledge and experience, so you can fast-track your path to the full qualifications you now need.
+New financial advisers need a degree by 2019, while existing advisers need degrees by 2026.
+If you are eligible for our Challenge Assessment, you can also gain credit for your existing knowledge and experience, so you can fast-track your path to the full degrees you now need.

-The Challenge Assessment will be available for the following units: Communication and Ethics in Financial Planning, Principles of Financial Planning, Investment Planning & Superannuation, Estate Planning and Funds Management & Portfolio Selection.
+The Challenge Assessment will be available for the following subjects: Communication and Ethics in Financial Planning, Principles of Financial Planning, Investment Planning & Superannuation, Estate Planning and Funds Management & Portfolio Selection.

-The Challenge Assessment is available for the following units: Communication and Ethics in Financial Planning and Principles of Financial Planning.
+The Challenge Assessment is available for the following subjects: Communication and Ethics in Financial Planning and Principles of Financial Planning.

 Fees and delivery